Robert Keane, was an MBA student at a business school in Paris when he observed that the printing needs of small business owners are not met.

 Moreover, the biggest advantage of a product design tool is that you can get rid of huge stock and inventory.
 Because the customers design their own product and not choose from what is available in the store.

-Why don’t you check out a live demo and see for yourself how you can leverage the power of personalization on your online print shop.
+Why don’t you see for yourself how you can leverage the power of personalization on your online print shop.

 Set Up a Printing Infrastructure